jkomoros/boardgame/TUTORIAL.md

 }
 ```

+Technically the moves.Add() is fully optional and it would be equivalent to replace it with `[]boardgame.MoveConfig{...}`.
+However, the moves.Add convenience method is idiomatic for games with phases, as descirbed in the section on Phases, below, so we include it.

 `auto.Config()` is a very powerful tool.
-It automatically generates move constructors, helptext, and even move names (based on the name of the struct).
+It automatically generates move constructors, and even move names (based on the name of the struct).
 In this case, you can see that we didn't even need to create a `MoveFinishTurn` in our package--we could simply use `moves.FinishTurn` directly.

 You can learn much more about how to use `auto.Config()` in the package doc for `moves/auto`.

-More complicated games would use more advanced methods on the bundle (see the
+More complicated games would use more advanced methods, like `moves.AddForPhase` and others.
+See the section on Phases, below, for more.
-section in the More Concepts section about Phases).
-Note that the various
-AddMove methods all return a reference to the bundle itself, which allows you
-to chain the calls and keep the method short.

 #### ConfigureDecks and ConfigureEnums